SmileiPIC/Smilei/doc/Sphinx/relativistic_fields_initialization.rst

   \left( \frac{1}{\gamma^2_0}\partial^2_x+\nabla_{\perp}^2\right) \Phi = -\rho,

-here referred to as relativistic Poisson's equation.
+here informally referred to as relativistic Poisson's equation.
+In :program:`Smilei`, as for Eq. :eq:`Poisson`, the solution of the relativistic Poisson's equation is performed through the conjugate gradient method.

 Once the potential :math:`\Phi` is found, we can compute all the components of the electromagnetic field, using again the relations :math:`\partial_t=-\beta c\partial_x`, :math:`\Phi'=-\Phi/\gamma_0` and the Lorentz back-transformation of the vector potential :math:`\mathbf{A}`: